ronaldbradford/aws-tutorial/iam/create-iam-user.md

 This example assumes you have created an <a href="verify-administrator-user.md">Administrator IAM user</a> for your AWS Account.

+## Required configurable parameters

     # Required Input parameters
     IAM_USER="rdsdemo"
     IAM_GROUP="rds-group-access"

-    # Identify appropriate policy by `aws iam list-policies --scope AWS`
+    # Identify an appropriate policy by `aws iam list-policies --scope AWS`
     # In this example we are granting access manage RDS resources
     RDS_POLICY_ARN="arn:aws:iam::aws:policy/AmazonRDSFullAccess"

 ## IAM User and IAM Group Creation

+    # Ensure you are using an IAM user with the privilege to create and maintain IAM resources
     export AWS_PROFILE=administrator
     aws sts get-caller-identity

-    # Create new IAM group and attach applicable AWS Policies to perform desired activities
+    # Create a new IAM group and attach applicable AWS Policies to perform desired activities
+    # This group is used in later tutorials to extend capabilities for this user
     aws iam create-group --group-name ${IAM_GROUP}
     # The following command has no output
     aws iam attach-group-policy --group-name ${IAM_GROUP} --policy-arn ${RDS_POLICY_ARN}
     aws iam list-attached-group-policies --group-name ${IAM_GROUP}

-    # Create new IAM user belonging to the new IAM group
+    # Create a new IAM user belonging to the new IAM group
     aws iam list-users
     aws iam create-user --user-name ${IAM_USER}
     aws iam get-user --user-name ${IAM_USER}